Watan (film): Plot

-In a fictionalised setting somewhere in Central Asia the tyrannical Russian King (Siddiqui) is committing atrocities against the Cossacks.
-General Murad (Kumar) is sympathetic towards the Cossacks and is arrested for his treachery.
-He manages to escape and meets Gulnar (Sitara Devi).
-Together with the help of princess Nigar (Bibbo) who falls in love with Murad, they plan a coup and are successful in routing the Tsar and his men.
+In a fictionalised setting somewhere in Central Asia, the tyrannical Russian Tsar is committing atrocities against the Cossacks.
+General Murad is sympathetic towards the Cossacks and is arrested for his treachery.
+He manages to escape and meets Gulnar.
+Together with the help of princess Nigar who falls in love with Murad, they plan a coup and are successful in routing the Tsar and his men.